Click on any of the following links for information:

-Specific questions regarding Grade Appeal Procedures should be addressed to the Associate Vice President for Academic Affairs, whose office is located in the Mary Stuart Rogers Building, Suite 380.
-Students may also call (209) 667-3082.
+Specific questions regarding Grade Appeal Procedures should be addressed to the ASI Student Resource Assistant located in Housing Suite 122, at the ASI/USU Front Desk, or by calling (209) 667-3826.
+Students may also contact the Associate Vice President for Academic Affairs, whose office is located in the Mary Stuart Rogers Building, Suite 380, or call (209) 667-3082.
 Detailed grade appeal procedures are also included in the Faculty Handbook and the Student Handbook.

 An incomplete signifies (1) that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen but fully justified reasons beyond the student’s control, and (2) that there is still a possibility of earning credit.
 It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements which must be satisfied to remove the Incomplete.
 The conditions for removal of the Incomplete shall be put in writing by the instructor and given to the student, with a copy placed on file with the department chair.
 A final grade will be assigned when the work agreed upon has been completed and evaluated.